seb-philo/seb-philo.github.io/README.md

 # Design of an Intelligent Jumping Robot

-MEng Mechanical Engineering with Mechatronics Final Team Project.
+MEng Mechanical Engineering with Mechatronics final team project.
 The aim of which was to create a multi-locomotion robot with versatile application.
 I lead this project as chairman, achieving 75%.

 <img width="470" height="405" alt="image" src="https://github.com/user-attachments/assets/bcdc8670-aa92-4c57-9a78-10de24b98711" />